Asymptotic optimality of degree-greedy discovering of independent sets in Configuration Model graphs: Proofs

 Because the associated Dynkin's martingales have quadratic variation of order $o_\mathbb{P}(n^2)$ by Doob's inequality we have that, for each $k\in\mathbb{N}$, $\sup_{s\leq t}|M_t^{(n)}|/n$ converges uniformly in distribution in $C[0,\infty)$ towards 0.
 Since the $\delta_k^{(n)}(\cdot)$ are uniformly bounded, for every $k\in\mathbb{N}$ and $T>0$, the sequences of processes $(A_t^{(n)}(k)-M_t^{(n)})/n$ are uniformly Lipschitz and uniformly bounded in $[0,T]$.
 Then, by Arzela-Ascoli's Theorem, for every $T >0$ these families of processes are tight in $C[0,T]$.
 This implies that for every subsequence there exists subsubsequences such that

-uniformly in distribution in compact sets, for some continuous functions $a_t(1)$, $a_t(2)$, etc. Since the processes are countable, we may take a common subsubsequence\footnote{Which can be constructed by a diagonal argument.} where all this convergences hold.
+uniformly in distribution in compact sets, for some continuous functions $a_t(1)$, $a_t(2)$, etc. Since the processes are countable, we may take a common subsubsequence where all this convergences hold.
 Furthermore, by Skorohod's Representation Theorem, there exists an (abstract) probability space s.t. all these limits and the convergence (for every $k\in\mathbb{N}$) of $\sup_t |M^{(n)}_t(k)|/n$ towards $0$ hold uniformly and almost surely in compact sets.
 Then, for this subsubsequence

 By hypothesis $\delta_k^{(n)}[A_s^{(n)}(1),A_s^{(n)}(2),...]/n = \sum_{\geq i}^{i_k} \alpha_i^{(k)} A_t^{(n)}(k)/n$, then $\lim_n \delta_k(A_t^{(n)}(1),A_t^{(n)}(2),...)/n = \delta_k(a_t(1),a_t(2),...)$.
 And because all the drifts are uniformly bounded, taking limit over this subsubsequence and using that $A_t^{(n)}(k)/n\rightarrow a_0(k)$ and dominated convergence yields